Raising awareness for Lyme Disease

 http://amzn.to/2xvtN8Q

-(If you follow the links and do make a purchase, then I get a small percentage of the sale.
+(If you follow the links and do make a purchase, then we get a small percentage of the sale.
 All the money will go to charities for Lyme Disease).

 If you want to know more about Lyme Disease or help, you can visit the www.caudwell-lyme.net website or www.lymediseaseuk.com